Pwd9000-ML/blog-devto/posts/2021-GitHub-Automate-VM-Password-Rotation-Part1/GitHub-Automate-VM-Password-Rotation-Part1.md

 As you see above we use the option `--enable-rbac-authorization`.
 The reason for this is because our service principal we will create in the next step will access this key vault using the RBAC permission model.
 You can also create an Azure key vault by using the Azure portal.
 For information on using the portal see this [link](https://docs.microsoft.com/en-us/azure/key-vault/general/quick-create-portal).

-Another nice benefit of using the RBAC model is that if anyone wanted to access certain secrets in our key vault, we will be able to give granular access to inividual secrets at the secrets object layer rather than the entire key vault.
+Another nice benefit of using the RBAC model is that if anyone wanted to access certain secrets in our key vault, we will be able to give granular access to individual secrets at the secrets object layer rather than the entire key vault.

 ### Create an Azure AD App & Service Principal